 Over the past few years, financial stress on associations due to unpaid delinquent assessments has reached an alarming level.
 At Kriger Law Firm, APC the firm has adjusted its strategies for collections as previously effective methods are now less effective because of bank foreclosures, bankruptcies, high unemployment, and a depressed real estate sales market.

-The firm continues to recommend that its clients begin collections by pursuing the statutorily prescribed lien process: sending the pre-lien letter, recording the assessment lien, and serving the post-recordation notices including the Notice of Intent to Foreclose.
+The firm continues to recommend that its clients begin collections by pursuing the statutorily prescribed lien process: sending a debt validation notice, followed by the notice of intent to lien, recording the assessment lien, and serving the post-recordation notices including the Notice of Intent to Foreclose.
 The lien is important because it protects the association in the event of bankruptcy or sale of the property to a new owner.

 Contact from the homeowner seeking a payment plan, bank foreclosure, and bankruptcy are three events which alter the assessment lien process.
 Contact from the homeowner seeking a payment plan is clearly the preferred outcome among the three.
 Bank foreclosure extinguishes the assessment lien, and therefore a civil lawsuit may be called for.
 Bankruptcy imposes the automatic stay which prevents the association from moving forward with any sort of collection activity without court permission.